piyushsoni813/Prospace_web-scrape/README.md

 ## Running the Scripts

-1. **Execute Script 1:** Open a terminal and run the following command:
+1. **Execute scrapper.py:** Open a terminal and run the following command:

 ```bash
   python scrapper.py